This webpage contains affiliate links. See more details here.

 "We had a wonderful tour of Bologna with Nicola in mid-May 2024.
 Nicola is a PhD student studying history, and my husband and I were history majors, so this was a great match for us.
 We had a wonderful tour of the major sights in Bologna's main square, as well as the amazing shields and crests at the Archiginnasio Library.
 The tour was less food-focused as it was on sights until the last part of the tour, which was fine with us; we had Bolognese street food with Nicola of Mortadella panini as well as Tigelle - with a special local delicacy thrown in, pig lard mixed with parm cheese - not an every day eat but it was super interesting and we were happy to try it.
 Nicola has an extensive list of Gelateria that he loves and we went to one that had "whipped cream" gelato - it was unbelievable.
 If you love history and want some local street food flavor thrown in, this is the tour for you.
 Grazie, Nicola!"

-👉 Book this Bologna food tour with a local guide!
+👉 Book this Bologna food tour Italy today!

 Bologna food tour.